yiping-allison/secrets-manager/README.md

 **Please NOTE: This was built as an exercise for me to learn Go.
 This is not meant to be an industry grade password/API key encryptor.
 As such, please do not attempt to distribute or sell the code unaltered for profit.**

+I am still learning Go and various programming concepts.
+If you have any suggestions or comments about my code, feel free to leave an issue or pull request!
+I appreciate all the help.

 [**License**](LICENSE.md)